-It is estimated that 2% of all employers currently engaged in government-funded apprenticeships will now be required to contribute via PAYE.
-This same 2% will also receive a 10% top up each month from the government based on their monthly contribution.
+It is estimated that 2% of all employers are engaged in government-funded apprenticeships.
+You will now be required to contribute via PAYE.
+In addition, the same 2% will also receive a 10% top-up each month from the government based on their monthly contribution.

-This new online portal is now accessible for all levy payers.
-AS lists all of the employer’s funds available to spend on apprenticeship training.
+This new online portal is now accessible to all levy payers, AS lists all of the employer’s funds available to spend on apprenticeship training.

-If you are a levy paying employer and are yet to register, follow the link below to get started: https://www.gov.uk/guidance/manage-apprenticeship-funds
+If you are a levy-paying employer and are yet to register, follow the link below to get started:Manage Apprenticeship Funds

 Still unsure if your organisation will be liable for the new apprenticeship levy tax?
 If you are, do you know how much you will have to contribute via PAYE?